Mintplex-Labs/anything-llm/server/storage/models/README.md

 If you are using the `native` embedding engine your vector database should be configured to accept 384-dimension models if that parameter is directly editable (Pinecone only).

+## Audio/Video transcription
+AnythingLLM allows you to upload various audio and video formats as source documents.
+In all cases the audio tracks will be transcribed by a locally running ONNX model **whisper-small** built by [Xenova on HuggingFace.co](https://huggingface.co/Xenova/whisper-small).
+The model is a smaller version of the OpenAI Whisper model.
+Given the model runs locally on CPU, larger files will result in longer transcription times.

+Once transcribed you can embed these transcriptions into your workspace like you would any other file!

 ## Text generation (LLM selection)
 > [!IMPORTANT]
 > Use of a locally running LLM model is **experimental** and may behave unexpectedly, crash, or not function at all.